cds-hooks/docs/docs/best-practices.md

 - Be very short-lived.
 - Provide the minimum necessary access for the CDS Service.
 This includes both SMART scopes as well as the patient(s)/data that can be accessed.

+**Audit CDS Service's access to data***

+Regardless of the use of prefetch or more typical FHIR RESTful APIs, CDS Clients should audit and report on data access.

 ### CDS Services

 #### JWT